cthoyt/orcid_downloader/README.md

 #### Uploading to PyPI

-After installing the package in development mode and installing `tox` and `tox-uv` with `pip install tox tox-uv`, the commands for making a new release are contained within the `finish` environment in `tox.ini`.
-Run the following from the shell:
+After installing the package in development mode and installing `tox` with `pip install tox tox-uv`, run the following from the shell:

 ```shell
 tox -e finish